About YouTube Content ID

 • The track hasn't been generated by AI.

-If you're still uncertain about whether your track meets the eligibility criteria for Content ID, please feel free to reach out to us or visit the official YouTube page.
-You can access it via the following link: YouTube - Qualify for Content ID.
-This page explains the eligibility criteria set by YouTube.
+If you're still unsure about whether your track meets the eligibility criteria for Content ID, please feel free to reach out to us or visit this article from YouTube Help Center.

 Start using Winamp Content ID

-To submit your tracks to Winamp Content ID, start by uploading and publishing the tracks you want to submit via the Media in the Winamp artist dashboard.
+To submit your tracks to Winamp Content ID, start by uploading and publishing the tracks you want to submit via the Media in the Winamp artist dashboard and adding their metadata.

 After selecting a track, you'll be prompted to confirm that your track:

-• does not contain public domain recordings or songs
+• Your track does not contain public domain recordings or songs;

-• does not contain sounds from video games, television and movies
+• Your track does not contain sounds from video games, television and movies;

-• does not contain any audio from other peoples' YouTube videos
+• Your track does not contain any audio from other peoples' YouTube videos;

 Understanding Content ID Statuses